odoo/documentation/content/applications/productivity/calendar/outlook.rst

    unarchived, or event date/time changed), with no exceptions.
 This is a limitation that cannot be fixed from Odoo's side.

-   After one user syncs their Outlook calendar to the Odoo database, unwanted email notifications are unavoidable because the first synchronized user's events will be in the Odoo Calendar.
-If the Odoo database is shared amongst multiple users, and another user wants to sync their Outlook calendar with Odoo Calendar, Outlook will again pull the existing Odoo Calendar events during the sync and treat them as new events, causing Outlook to send email invitations to all event attendees.

    In summary, once a user synchronizes their Outlook calendar with the Odoo calendar:

    - Creating an event in Odoo causes Outlook to send an invitation to all event attendees.